Last Updated on April 23, 2023

 Purchasing from a reputable and certified breeder reduces the chances of owning a dog with unexpected health problems.
 Parents of Labrabulls should undergo health testing for common conditions that may affect their breed.

 A reputable breeder should provide you with the proper health clearances of both parents.
 They should have excellent hip and elbow scores, as well as a clear eye test, and be cleared for PRA in genetic testing.
-The Pitbull parent should be clear from any skin conditions too.
+The American Pitbull Terrier parent should be clear from any skin conditions too.

 The right breeder will also have no problems with you visiting their kennel so you can ensure that the pups were bred and brought up in a clean, safe environment.